 Select the Azure network and subnet to which Azure VMs will connect when they're spun up after failover.
 The network must be in the same region as the Recovery Services vault.
 Select Configure now for selected machines to apply the network setting to all machines you select for protection.
 Select Configure later to select the Azure network per machine.
 If you don't have a network, you need to create one.
 To create a network by using Resource Manager, click Create new.
 Select a subnet if applicable, and then click OK.

-- In Properties > Configure properties, select the account used by the process server to automatically install the Mobility Service on the machine.
+In Properties > Configure properties, select the account used by the process server to automatically install the Mobility Service on the machine.
 Also, choose the type of target managed disk that you would want to replicate to based on your data churn patterns.

-By default, all disks are replicated.
-To exclude disks from replication, click All Disks and clear any disks you don't want to replicate.
+By default, all disks of a source machine are replicated.
+To exclude disks from replication, uncheck Include checkbox against any disks you don't want to replicate.
 Then click OK.
 You can set additional properties later.
 Learn more about excluding disks.

 In Replication settings > Configure replication settings, verify that the correct replication policy is selected.
 You can modify replication policy settings in Settings > Replication policies > (policy name) > Edit Settings.
 Changes you apply to a policy also apply to replicating and new machines.

 Enable Multi-VM consistency if you want to gather machines into a replication group.
 Specify a name for the group, and then click OK.